Guide: How to develop an effective energy procurement strategy

 Step 4: Create measurable targets

 Businesses should know if their targets are specific and measurable.
-Having a consistent method of tracking key metrics, and then linking these metrics to the procurement strategy lets you more effectively track progress in a particular period of time.
+Having a consistent method of tracking key metrics and then linking these metrics to the procurement strategy lets you more effectively track progress over time.

 Step 5: Plan your approach to market